NilsBartel/TicTacToe/src/main/java/readme.md

 ## Description:
-The game can only be played against the computer.
-After each round the score is displayed and the player is asked if he wants to play another match.
-There are also 3 different difficulties to choose from at the startup up the game.
+The game can only be played against the computer, but there are three different difficulties.
+After each round the score\
+is displayed and the player is asked if he wants to play another match.\
+The game also has a match history that can be viewed after each game, as well as an analysing tool that can check the\
+match history and print the most used moves that were used to win.
 <br>
 <br>
 ### Difficulties: